mozilla-spidermonkey/jsparagus/js_parser/README.md

 $ make all
 ```

-**Note:** The last step currently takes about 3 minutes to run on my
+**Note:** The last step currently takes about 35 seconds to run on my
 laptop.  jsparagus is slow.

 Once you're done, to see your parser run, try this: